SwiftGen/SwiftGenKit/Documentation/MigrationGuide.md

   - `isBaseViewController`: this key has been removed.
 You can replace it with a test for `baseType == "ViewController"` as Stencil now implements the `==` test operator.

 ### Strings

+_📖 see the full context structure [in the documentation here](https://github.com/SwiftGen/SwiftGenKit/blob/master/Documentation/Strings.md)._

 - `enumName`: This variable has been replaced by `param.enumName` — see above.
 - `strings` and `structuredStrings`: those keys have been replaced by the `tables` array, where each table has a structured `levels` property.